PWM-1F: Project World Foundational Model

 Within that boundary, PWM-1F interprets the query in project terms, plans the steps it needs to take, calls the tools you expose, consumes the returned data, and then provides:

-• A clear view of project or portfolio health
+- A clear view of project or portfolio health and trajectory

 Inputs: metric histories and targeted context